fmbot-discord/docs/docs/commands/misc.md

     `.judge`

 !!! note ""
-    Please note that this command might become more limited or removed for free users in the future depending on popularity and cost.
+    The usage limits for this command might be adjusted depending on popularity and cost.

 ---